Localizations

 Here is the result:

-Customize the text within the different pages of your Admin Portal.
+Customize the text within the different subsections of your Admin Portal.
 For instance, customize the page or dialog title, column titles in tables, and more.

-It is easy to find the options available for customizing text within each Admin Portal pages.
+It is easy to find the options available for customizing text within each Admin Portal subsection.

 For instance, on the Users page, you can customize the names of the labels in the users table.
 Here is a simple example.

-To change the titles in the table here is a sample code:
+To change the titles in the table, here is sample code:

 const localizations = {